cosmos/scaffold/README.md

 - `lvl-1`: Auth, Bank, Distribution, Genutil, Genaccounts, Params, Slashing, Slashing, Supply

+After you have chosen your level and created your app, you will need to `cd` into the directory then run `go get ./...` and then you will be able to run `make install`

 ## Tutorial

 To scaffold out the `nameservice` tutorial example run the following: